-The RSA Academies’ Enquiry Fellowship uses a model of action research to apply and securely embed academic research within the practices and pedagogies of classroom teachers.
-It empowers teachers to become more professionally engaged in wider research to improve practice in the classroom.
+Aimed at Recently Qualified Teachers the RSAA Enquiry Fellowship programme uses a model of action research.
+The programme will apply and securely embed academic research within the practices and pedagogies of classroom teachers.
+It will empower teachers to become more professionally engaged in wider research to improve practice in the classroom.

 Our current cohort of teachers who have enrolled on the Action Research programme find it a beneficial and productive experience.
-One participant said that;
+One has said that:

 “It makes me reflect on my own practice and it provides me with opportunities that allow me to stretch the learners.
 As teachers, we don’t always have all of the answers but we can work towards our own and the students’ potential through research and the implementation of this within our own practice.”